-PeaZip includes its own built-in password manager, which keeps your credentials encrypted until a master password is entered, and a secure file shredder to permanently erase any data you no longer need.
+PeaZip even has its own built-in password manager that encrypts user credentials until a master password is entered.
+It also includes a secure file shredder to permanently erase any data that’s no longer needed.